 Common Ground is the college’s freshman-year reading program.
 The purpose of the program is to give the 900 incoming freshmen an opportunity to create community based on a shared reading experience.
 Books are provided to freshmen at their summer new student conference and asked to read the book before returning for fall classes.

-Adam Shepard will speak to Liberal Arts freshman on Monday, October 8 from 7:00 to 8:00 p.m. at Annenberg Presidential Conference Center.
-He will sign books after his talk.
+Bill Bishop will speak on Monday, September 30 from 7 p.m. to 8 p.m. at Annenberg Presidential Conference Center.
+After his talk, there will be a book signing and reception.
 The event is free and open to the public.
 Parking will be available at the George Bush Presidential Library.

 - Why did we create Common Ground?